Working with unions to create 180,000 new jobs – sustainably

 The new runway project at Heathrow airport is set to be the world’s biggest privately funded infrastructure project.
 The trouble is, there have been plans to create the runway going back decades, which have never come to fruition.
-The airport is the UK’s only hub airport and, like so many airports in London and the south east, it is now running close to capacity.
+The airport is the UK’s only hub airport and over half of the UK’s trade (by value) travels through it.

 But it’s also a key piece of national infrastructure which could boost the UK economy by £211 billion, 180,000 new jobs across the country and a total of 10,000 apprenticeships.